Moventes/bruit.io/README.md

 ### _BrtLabels_

-This values is used in modal only, the title is show in the header, introduction under the header, and button in submit button.

-- Format :
+Used to describe the texts displayed in the modal.

 ```ts
 interface BrtLabels {